Chong-hui/react-website-v1/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to be placed in `.env` found in the `src`.
+To run this project, you will need to add the following environment variables to be placed in `.env` which should be placed in the root folder.
 For credentials do ask around.

 `REACT_APP_AUTH0_DOMAIN`